 Mixed Use: Facilitate a mix of residential and commercial uses to create compact development patterns.

 Employment: Provide for industrial and office uses serving regional market areas that create significant regional employment opportunities.

 Public Facilities: Provide for essential public uses such as education, medical and infrastructure facilities necessary to serve City or regional residents.

 Park/Open Space: Preserve open land for recreational use and environmental protection.

 Lake River View Protection: Preserve and capitalize upon the views from the downtown heights over the waterfront area and onto the wildlife refuge.

 Urban Holding: Limit development until the area can be adequately served by public infrastructure.

 Employment Mixed Use Overlay: Provide for a mix of compatible light industrial, service, office, retail and residential uses.

-Pioneer Mixed Use Overlay: Provide for an interconnected mix of residential, commercial and office uses to implement the 45th and Pioneer subarea plan.
+Ridgefield Mixed Use Overlay: Provide for an interconnected mix of residential, commercial and office uses to implement the 45th and Pioneer subarea plan.